I'm an electrical design engineer by profession. My resume is on the web: akos.us/resume. My consulting business is Low Noise Design.

 location: I live in Santa Clara County (Silicon Valley), California, USA.

 I enjoy travel.
 Here is my Spain 2013 trip report which contains links to slideshows of the trip.Conflict of Transportation Competitors

 I enjoy mountain bicycling both locally and bicycle touring in third world countries.

 See incredible pictures of "pedestrians prohibited" from sidewalks, bus stops, pedestrian paths, "bicycles prohibited" from the "bike lane" and prohibited electric trains.
 The quotes are actually what the signs said or still say.

-I served as president of the Modern Transit Society and vice-president of the Silicon Valley Bicycle Coalition, and also served as newsletter editor for both.
+I served as president or vice-president of the Modern Transit Society (MTS) and was also newsletter editor of Guideway, from 1982 to 2003, and wrote about half the articles.
+I was vice-president of the Silicon Valley Bicycle Coalition, and edited Spinning Crank, for one year.
 I wrote many articles about bicycling and transportation economics.
 I was the primary author of the Free Market for Transportation Plan and am the author of Conflict of Transportation Competitors.

 In the early 1980s, I was a leading advocate, through the Modern Transit Society, for the successful return of light rail transit to Santa Clara County.